XGR Chain — Network Upgrade & Hardfork Process

 There are two different cases.

-If the fork schedule is already present in the published chain configuration, operators usually need to run a compatible node release before the activation block.
+If the activation schedule is already present in the published chain configuration, operators need to run a compatible node release before the activation block.

 In this case:

-- older binaries may fail at or after activation
+- incompatible binaries may fail at or after activation

-- validators must coordinate rollout before the fork block
+- validators must coordinate rollout before the activation block

-If a new fork entry is added after network launch, this is a coordinated network upgrade.
+If a new fork entry or consensus activation entry is added after network launch, this is a coordinated network upgrade.

-All participating nodes must use the same effective fork schedule before reaching the activation block.
+All participating nodes must use the same effective fork or consensus activation schedule before reaching the activation block.

 A mismatch can cause: